toosoonstupid/BonziWORLD-Classic/README.md

-# BonziWORLD
+# BonziWORLD Classic

-This project has been discontinued due to my time being taken up by other responsibilities.
+This project has been created which is revival of BonziWORLD Classic.
 Thanks for all the laughs and memes along the way.

-**This project was unarchived in order to document security issues.
-However, barely anyone used issues for that purpose are more often created irrelevant complaints.
-To be clear, *I no longer have anything to do with any actively hosted instance of BonziWORLD or any of the community.* Do not bug me about anything related to BonziWORLD, I have nothing to do with it and no longer want anything to do with it.**

 All the source code for the server and client is publically available here.
 If you want to run your own BonziWORLD, by all means go ahead.
 Do whatever you'd like with this code.
 Just try to put me somewhere in the credits.